tomjoht/learnapidoc/_docs/the_writing_process/docapis_publishing.md

 ## 5.1 Understand the larger context where you're publishing {#context}

 Hopefully, you already know exactly where the content should be published, as this is something you planned for when writing the content.
-But in case not, make sure you don't just throw another article over the wall onto your developer portal without seeing the larger context of where the information appears.
+But in case not, make sure you don't just throw another article over the wall onto your developer portal without *integrating* the content into the larger context.

+Notice that I used *integrate* instead of *add* &mdash; the former implies more work to make the new content fit seamlessly into existing content, whereas the latter implies that one just tacks on the new without looking closely at how it fits into the existing content.

-Where is the most logical context for the content?
+Where is the most logical context to integrate the content?
 Make sure you're well-read enough in your content landscape to see the whole and understand the big picture of your docs.
-One mistake many engineers make when contributing docs is focusing only on their contribution, without reading more broadly to understand if their contributing content conflicts, repeats, or otherwise clashes with what's already published.
+One mistake many writers and engineers make when contributing docs is focusing only on their contribution, without reading more broadly to understand if their contributing content conflicts, repeats, or otherwise clashes with what's already published.

 {% include image_ad_right.html %}